ltOgt/litbib/README.md

 ## what the package does
 The package reads the provided values (via `xkeyval`) and generates a `\bibitem` with the values arranged and formated according to the style (using `ifthen`).

-The only values that will always be used are `authors`,`date`,`title` (If not set: `n.a`,`n.d`,`n.t`).

-For the book / journal / ... at least the title has to be set for any of its values to be included.

-If ISBN is set, doi is ignored.

-Titles are italic.

 If all values are set the style generates:

 `[LABEL] AUTHORS (YEAR).
 TITLE, Vol.VOLUME(ISSUE).
 ISBN: ISBN.
 In: INEDITORS